lostjared/acidcamGL/README.md

 	acidcamGL -L playist.txt -g -p filters

-After enabling plugins (with the shell variable pointing to path) and having the list of plugins to load one from the command line use:
+After enabling plugins (with the shell variable pointing to path) and having the list of plugins in index.txt to load one from the command line use:

 	acidcamGL -g -p filters -Z plugin.acidcam